1993 UK Championship

 Ronnie O'Sullivan became the youngest winner of a ranking event at the age of 17 years and 358 days by defeating Stephen Hendry 10–6 in the final; as of 2023 this record still stands.
-This was the first of O'Sullivan's record seven titles at the tournament.
+This was the first of O'Sullivan's record eight titles at the tournament.

 Prize fund

 The breakdown of prize money for this year is shown below: